microsoft/TypeChat/site/src/blog/announcing-typechat-0-1-0.md

 };
 ```

-Note that while TypeScript schema files can use raw JavaScript/TypeScript `// comment` syntax, TypeChat generates schemas from Zod based on [whatever we pass in to `.describe()` calls](https://zod.dev/?id=describe).
+Note that while TypeScript schema files can use raw JavaScript/TypeScript `// comment` syntax, TypeChat generates comments from Zod based on [whatever we pass in to `.describe()` calls](https://zod.dev/?id=describe).

 Next, we have to construct a TypeChat Zod validator.
 We pass in the object map of types, and specify which type we want the model to conform to: